 Hola Amigos.
 Fancy some Mexican food?
 Those grilled Corntortillas stuffed with BBQ Bloody Mary jackfruit, melted cheese, sweetcorn, sour creme, jalapeños, cashews and avocados and homemade Mexican Pinto Coleslaw are amazing.
 I love to try new things.
 Isn’t it crazy that you can make vegan pulled pork from a fruit?
 I do not know who first came up with the idea of using Jackfruits for a vegan version of Pulled Pork, but whoever it was thank you what a great idea!
 All in all, you do not need more than 30 minutes to make those Jackfruit Pulled Pork Quesadillas.
 My recipe may seem like I was just throwing together a random mix of ingredients – but trust me this combination will blow you away.

-I bought the Jackfruit in an Asiashop, but you can also order it at Amazon.
+I bought the Jackfruit in an Asiashop, but you can also order it on Amazon.
 Make sure you buy young jackfruit in salted water (brine) or water, never in syrup!

 Contains nuts and fruit sugar